joybob22/Mtech-Lessons/Unit 1/2 - Constants Variables and Data Types.md

 ## Variables

 A variable is a value that could change in the future.
 If we take our previous example of a person the value of their age is going to change.
-To create a variable we use the "var" keyworked.
+To create a variable we use the "var" keyword.
 Here is an example:

 ```Swift
 	var age = 28